JaceBoykin230230/MealPlanner/README.md

 # Meal Planner Application

-This is a Meal Planner application designed to showcase backend knowledge using a PostgreSQL database.
+This is a Meal Planner application designed to show backend knowledge using a PostgreSQL database.
 The application allows users to generate meal plans based on their goals, whether they are trying to lose weight or gain weight.

 ## Table Design in PostgreSQL